aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Telephone system:

-domestic: microwave radio relay and coaxial cable
+domestic: microwave radio relay, fiber optic and coaxial cable

 international: country code - 971; satellite earth stations - 3 Intelsat (1 Atlantic Ocean and 2 Indian Ocean) and 1 Arabsat; submarine cables to Qatar, Bahrain, India, and Pakistan; tropospheric scatter to Bahrain; microwave radio relay to Saudi Arabia